Akil Baddoo Player Props: Tigers vs. Guardians

-After going 1-for-4 in his most recent game, Akil Baddoo and the Detroit Tigers face the Cleveland Guardians (who will hand the ball to Hunter Gaddis) at 1:10 PM ET on Tuesday.
+After going 0-for-0 in his last game, Akil Baddoo and the Detroit Tigers face the Cleveland Guardians (who will hand the ball to Cal Quantrill) at 1:10 PM ET on Wednesday.

-In his most recent game he had a one-hit performance (1-for-4) against the Giants.

 Akil Baddoo Game Info & Props vs. the Guardians